Book your first Facial for up to 80% off ($275 value)

 Read more about our Resurfacing Facial

 To enhance the pore-tightening results of a Skin Laundry facial, couple your treatment with a post-treatment add-on such as Fixer.
-The peptide-based topical serum stimulates the production of collagen and elastin to minimize the appearance of fine lines, wrinkles and enlarged pores.
+The peptide-based topical serum stimulates the production of collagen and elastin to minimize the appearance of fine lines, wrinkles and enlarged pores on the face.

 Read more about Fixer